 What will happen if I remain a non-excepted interstate driver, but fail to renew my Medical Examiner's Certificate?

 Per federal regulations we are required to downgrade your CDL to a noncommercial privilege.
-We will send you a warning letter 45 days before your medical card expires.
-However, it is the driver’s responsibility to know when their medical card expires and should submit an updated medical examiner’s certificate to our office prior to the expiration date.
+It is the driver’s responsibility to know when their medical card expires and should submit an updated medical examiner’s certificate to our office prior to the expiration date.

 If you do not provide our office with an updated medical card before it expires, the Commercial Driver's License Information System (CDLIS) will be notified immediately, and your physical qualification status in CDLIS will be changed to “not certified.”
 Law enforcement officers routinely check CDLIS, so you could be taken out of service if operating in non-excepted interstate commerce with an expired Medical Examiner’s Certificate on record.
 It is important to renew your certificate and provide a copy to a Kansas driver licensing office or send it to the Kansas CDL help desk before it expires.